 Virtual health assistants (VHAs) deliver highly personalized, patient-centric care – on any channel.
 Able to interact with patients using simple conversation, VHAs present a low barrier to use thanks to their simple, conversational interface.
 When programmed in alignment with your company’s objectives, VHAs can answer questions, remind patients to take their meds, record the patient’s subjective experience, and build a therapeutic relationship that can influence behavior and increase adherence.

-If you’re interested in learning more about VHAs as a patient engagement solution, check out the Next IT whitepaper: “Pharma and Virtual Health Assistants”.
+If you’re interested in learning more about VHAs as a patient engagement solution, check out the Next IT whitepaper: “Intelligent Virtual Assistants and Chatbots for Pharma”.